What Is PTSD & How To Get Support

 - Rape, sexual abuse, or other sexual assault

 - Physical abuse and other cruelty from a friend, family member, or romantic partner

 - Acute grieving after sudden loss of a loved one

 - Repeated exposure to traumatic events as a result of your work.
-For example: First responders, people in the medical field, and law enforcement officials must repeatedly witness others’ deaths or physical trauma, and they often experience PTSD symptoms as a result.
+For example: first responders, medical professionals, and law enforcement officials can repeatedly witness others’ deaths or physical trauma, and they can experience PTSD symptoms as a result.

 What are PTSD Signs and Symptoms?

 How you or your loved one experiences PTSD can vary, but the most common PTSD symptoms include: